“A mind needs a book as a sword needs a whetstone if it is to keep its edge.”

-Ironically, it was through the most serendipitous of circumstances that this novel was suggested to me.
+Ironically, it was through the most serendipitous of circumstances that this collection was suggested to me.
 Following a lengthy discourse with my economics professor a long time ago in which I asked what he thought was the best way to learn logic, he, in his classic fashion, suggests not a textbook, but Sherlock Holmes!
 At the time, thought it was a joke myself.
 Interestingly enough, he wasn’t joking.

 In more modern times, there have been great mystery writers, and many imitators in countless ways, but none has truly come close to creating a fun, readable, witty, critically thinking, logical, and intriguing series in the way that Arthur Conan Doyle did when the Sherlock Holmes series.
 Those who attempt to follow in the author’s footsteps fall quite short, even when the authors have a template of what worked in the past.
-This is why, after my third reading of this series, it’s still a great as ever, and nothing really compares.
+This is why, after my fourth reading of this series, it’s still a great as ever, and nothing really compares.
 And what’s more, there’s always something to learn from it, too.

 Let’s boil it down.
 Great fiction is great because it allows wonder and imagination to take flight, and sparks creativity like nothing else.
-Sherlock Holmes definitely creates auspicious and believable adventures upon which any curious mind would love to venture.
+Sherlock Holmes definitely creates auspicious and believable adventures upon which any curious mind would Love to venture.

 This fictional series does way more than that though.
 If it had only sparked imagination, it would have been a really good, or even a great series.
 But even so, it offers so much more.
 Sherlock Holmes is a veritable crashcourse into how to critically think and employ logic, wrapped up in a fantastic fictional package that is as timeless as it is robust.

 For me, this book falls within what Mortimer J. Adler & Charles Van Doren referred to as the top tier of books.
 As the authors note in their landmark How To Read A Book – The Classic Guide To Intelligent Reading: